piebro/cutout-textures/README.md

 mogrify -format jpg *.png
 ```

+## More Projects

+More generative art, statistics or other projects of me can be found here: [piebro.github.io](https://piebro.github.io/).

 ## License

 All code in this project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 The Images are licensed under the CC0 1.0 License.